 Those with dry skin sometimes use rose water as a moisturizer.
 The idea behind this is that sugars found in rose petals add to rose water's soothing effect, and its natural oils trap moisture in the skin, helping it feel and look smoother [source: Garwood-Jones].
 Some experts even believe that rose water can play a role in reducing damage from sun exposure.
 Too much sun destroys elastin, the fibers that give your skin its ability to stretch.
 When those fibers break down, they cause your skin to lose firmness and sag [source: WebMD].
 There's some evidence that rose water may help decrease damage to the skin's elastin fibers and prevent wrinkles, but researchers are still testing this theory [source: Baumann].

 Additionally, and perhaps most obviously, rose water has a pleasant aroma.
 This lovely perfume and its healing, rejuvenating effects make rose water a potentially valuable addition to your skin care regimen -- whether used on its own or in toners, creams and lotions.
-For more information on natural products that are good for your skin, follow the links on the next page.
+For more information on natural products that are good for your skin, follow the links below.